Spinal cord: Spinocerebellar tracts

+From the levels of L2 to T1, proprioceptive information enters the spinal cord and ascends ipsilaterally, where it synapses in Clarke's nucleus.
+The secondary neuronal axons continue to ascend ipsilaterally and then pass into the cerebellum via the inferior cerebellar peduncle.
+This tract is known as the dorsal spinocerebellar tract.
+From above T1, proprioceptive primary axons enter the spinal cord and ascend ipsilaterally until reaching the accessory cuneate nucleus, where they synapse.
+The secondary axons pass into the cerebellum via the inferior cerebellar peduncle where again, these axons synapse on cerebellar deep nuclei.
+This tract is known as the cuneocerebellar tract.

+Descending tracts

+The descending tracts are of motor information.
+Descending tracts involve two neurons: the upper motor neuron, and lower motor neuron.
+A nerve signal travels down the upper motor neuron until it synapses with the lower motor neuron in the spinal cord.
+Then, the lower motor neuron conducts the nerve signal to the spinal root where efferent nerve fibers carry the motor signal toward the target muscle.
+The descending tracts are composed of white matter.
+There are several descending tracts serving different functions.
+The corticospinal tracts (lateral and anterior) are responsible for coordinated limb movements.

 The corticospinal tract serves as the motor pathway for upper motor neuronal signals coming from the cerebral cortex and from primitive brainstem motor nuclei.

 Cortical upper motor neurons originate from Brodmann areas 1, 2, 3, 4, and 6 and then descend in the posterior limb of the internal capsule, through the crus cerebri, down through the pons, and to the medullary pyramids, where about 90% of the axons cross to the contralateral side at the decussation of the pyramids.
 They then descend as the lateral corticospinal tract.
 These axons synapse with lower motor neurons in the ventral horns of all levels of the spinal cord.
 The remaining 10% of axons descend on the ipsilateral side as the ventral corticospinal tract.
 These axons also synapse with lower motor neurons in the ventral horns.
 Most of them will cross to the contralateral side of the cord (via the anterior white commissure) right before synapsing.

 The midbrain nuclei include four motor tracts that send upper motor neuronal axons down the spinal cord to lower motor neurons.
 These are the rubrospinal tract, the vestibulospinal tract, the tectospinal tract and the reticulospinal tract.
 The rubrospinal tract descends with the lateral corticospinal tract, and the remaining three descend with the anterior corticospinal tract.

 The function of lower motor neurons can be divided into two different groups: the lateral corticospinal tract and the anterior cortical spinal tract.
 The lateral tract contains upper motor neuronal axons which synapse on dorsal lateral (DL) lower motor neurons.
 The DL neurons are involved in distal limb control.
 Therefore, these DL neurons are found specifically only in the cervical and lumbosacral enlargements within the spinal cord.
 There is no decussation in the lateral corticospinal tract after the decussation at the medullary pyramids.